ernita70/coursera/README.md

 # coursera
-Creatin a repository to lear github on remote
+Creating a repository to lear github on remote
+I am editing the README file.
+Adding some more details about the project description.